 A food craving is an intense desire for a specific food.
-This desire can seem uncontrollable, and the person’s hunger may not be satisfied until they get that particular food.
+This desire can seem uncontrollable, and may cause a person to crave typically unhealthy foods.

-Every person experiences cravings differently.
-Cravings are often for junk foods and processed foods high in sugar, salt, and fat.
+Every person experiences cravings differently, but they are typically transient and often for processed foods that are high in sugar, salt, and unhealthful fats.

-Selective cravings are cravings for specific foods, which may be a person’s favorite chocolate bar, a specific burger from their favorite restaurant, or a bag of potato chips.
+Selective cravings are cravings for specific foods, such as a person’s favorite chocolate bar, a particular burger from their favorite restaurant, or a bag of potato chips of a certain flavor.

 There are a variety of ways to reduce unwanted food cravings.
-These include:
+People can try the following techniques:

 Stress and emotional eating can influence a variety of health issues.
 Feeling stressed may promote emotional eating and cravings for comfort foods.

-Stress may also cause weight gain on its own, without extra food cravings.
-Stress results in higher levels of cortisol, the stress hormone, which may promote belly fat.
+Stress may also cause weight gain even without food cravings.
+Stress results in higher levels of cortisol, a stress hormone, which may promote abdominal fat.

-The researchers noted that when the sleep-deprived participants switched to an adequate sleep schedule, they lost weight, which indicates that their hormones were brought back into balance.
+The researchers noted that switching from controlled sleep deprivation to an adequate sleep schedule caused the participants to lose weight, indicating that the increase in sleep quantity brought their hormones back into balance.